Primacoustic acoustic panels bring an affordable and elegant acoustical solution to a school auditorium with high ceilings and angled walls.

 Primacoustic: What is it about the school that really sets Aspen Academy apart from other schools?

 Lynda: What really sets us apart is our diligent focus on helping empower students to lead purposeful and extraordinary lives.
 We believe this quality is a mindset and skillset that they will learn here and take with them throughout their lives.
 With this in mind, we have developed an integrated pre-K through eighth-grade leadership and entrepreneurial development program that our students take part in.

 Primacoustic — Solving School Auditorium Acoustic Problems

 Primacoustic: Let’s talk a little about Aspen Academy and the installation of Primacoustic Broadway acoustic panels in the school’s auditorium.
-What was the purpose for installing the acoustic panels and what challenges were you experiencing in that space that led to the installation of the Primacoustic Broadway acoustic panels?
+What was the purpose for installing the panels and what challenges were you experiencing in that space that led to the installation of the Primacoustic Broadway sound panels?

 Lynda: Our auditorium seats 1,000 people and is used for the school’s productions and speaking events.
 The room was built in the early 80s and wasn’t really designed for theater production and sound.

 Listen to this Soundcloud interview with Lynda Sailor about the installation of the Primacoustic panels at Aspen Academy.

 Primacoustic: What was the design and layout of the room before the renovation?

 Lynda: The room had many different angles, and different shaped wall and high ceilings.
 So there were lots of problems with echoes, reverb and things like that.

 Primacoustic: And it’s also used as a multi-purpose room, correct?